Vitamins for Babies – Necessary and Common Supplements

 As a baby grows up, the body’s demand for nutrition starts going up as well.
-A well-balanced diet is a key to achieving this.
+A well-balanced diet is key to achieving this.
 However, in certain cases, there might be a need to complement the current routine with supplements, such as Vitamin D for babies.
 These are usually recommended by doctors but it is important to know why supplements are necessary at all.

 Does Your Baby Need Vitamins?

 For most babies, breastmilk or formula milk is all that they are given in the early years.
 For older babies, certain solid food items might be introduced gradually.
 But despite that, vitamin supplements might be required by some babies.
-These are usually the ones who are suffering from health conditions or are born with them, where the body cannot synthesize certain elements well.
+These are usually the ones who are suffering from health conditions or are born with them, where the body cannot synthesise certain elements well.
 Premature babies usually face these issues.
 Also, the mother’s diet plays a key role in ensuring the baby’s nutrition.
-So if the mother is strictly vegan or is on a specific diet that lacks a wholesome nutrition, your baby might need that separately.
+So if the mother is strictly vegan or is on a specific diet that lacks wholesome nutrition, your baby might need that separately.

 Supplements are generally not harmful to the toddler as long as they are within the recommended dosage.
 No supplements should be initiated without the recommendation of your doctor.

-What If You’re Breastfeeding Your Baby?
+What if You’re Breastfeeding Your Baby?

 Breastmilk is usually considered the best food for babies, especially for a newborn child.
-As much nutrition and antibodies it might have, breastmilk usually does not contain vitamin D and iron in the quantities that are needed.
+As much nutrition and antibodies it might have, breastmilk usually does not contain Vitamin D and iron in the quantities that are needed.
 One is highly required for healthy bone development, while the other is the core element in blood and brain development.
-In such cases, additional supplements for vitamin D and iron are usually recommended by doctors for the child.
+In such cases, additional supplements for Vitamin D and iron are usually recommended by doctors for the child.
 Even though you might switch to eating food items that rich in iron, a supplement is still required since the demand for iron is quite high in babies.

 These vitamins are also available in the form of a syrup that is lightly flavoured to favour the baby’s tastes.
 You can either administer drops directly to the baby or mix them with breastmilk if he is on the bottle.
-The vitamin D through sunlight is usually a synthesis process and sun’s rays might not always be the best bet for your baby, too.
+The Vitamin D through sunlight is usually a synthesis process and sun’s rays might not always be the best bet for your baby, too.

-What If You’re Formula Feeding Your Baby?
+What if You’re Formula Feeding Your Baby?

 If you are facing breastfeeding issues and your baby has his daily food from formula-based milk, the requirements are completely different in these cases.
-Most of the baby formulas that are available in the market are boosted with supplements of vitamin D and iron, along with a bunch of other elements that are all essential for a healthy development.
+Most of the baby formulas that are available in the market are boosted with supplements of Vitamin D and iron, along with a bunch of other elements that are all essential for a healthy development.
 All of these are well absorbed by the body as long as the daily quota of the formula is met.